springfall2008/batpred/docs/faq.md

 **input_number.predbat_metric_min_improvement** and **input_number.predbat_metric_min_improvement_discharge** (both _expert mode_ settings) also affect Predbat's cost optimisation decisions
 as to whether to charge or discharge the battery so could be tweaked.
 The defaults (0p and 0.1p respectively) should however give good results for most users.

-## Predbat is causing warning messages in the Home Assistant Core log
+## Predbat is causing warning messages about 'exceeding maximum size' in the Home Assistant Core log

-- If you have a large **input_number.predbat_forecast_plan_hours** then you may see warning messages in the Home Assistant Core log about the size of the predbat.plan_html entity.
+If you have a large **input_number.predbat_forecast_plan_hours** then you may see warning messages in the Home Assistant Core log about the size of the predbat.plan_html entity, the message will be "State attributes for predbat.plan_html exceed maximum size of 16384 bytes".
-This is just a warning, the entity isn't stored in the database, but you can suppress it by adding the following to your `configuration.yaml` file:
+This is just a warning, the Predbat html plan entity isn't stored in the database anyway, but you can suppress the warning by adding the following to your `configuration.yaml` file:

 ```yaml
 # Filter out 'message too large' warnings from Predbat